fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 ### DUEFCPP

 This is an experimental code to look at getting FC++ working with the DUE.
 This is heavily modified to get rid of all use of <iostream> which is not supported.
 This means that all debug and traits output has been disabled.
+The code has a copy of the fcpp files.

+### DUEMONAD

+This is another experiment with FC++ using the Monad approach.
+It has its own copy of the fcpp files and some have been changed compared to the ones in DUEFCPP

 ### CBUSSAM3X8E